microsoft/atlas-design/site/src/components/layout.md

 | ---------------- | ------------------------------------------------------------------ |
 | Narrow           | All elements are stacked.                                          |
 | Tablet and wider | Main and aside are side by side.
 Main and aside are the same width |

+## Layouts with individually scrolling content containers

+If you'd like central containers to scroll individually, instead of the page itself, you have to constrain the height of the layout to the viewport.
+In order to do that, you can add the `.layout-constrained` class to the `html.layout` element.
+This has no effect on narrow screens or on the `single` layout, but will work on all other layouts on tablet and larger.
+This requires the use of some very lightweight client JavaScript to updates a few values on the HTML element as the screen is resizes.
+This means you must install `@microsoft/atlas-js` and import and call the `initLayout` in your client scripts for this behavior to work.
+See [how this site does it on GitHub](https://github.com/microsoft/atlas-design/blob/main/site/src/scaffold/index.ts).

+### How constraint work?

+On tablet and wider, on layouts other than single, height of the page is calculated to be 100vh (i.e. the size of the viewport) _plus the size of the hero._ This means:

+1. Main (and any container horizontally adjacent to it) will have a height equal to the viewport height minus the footer's height and the header's height.
+1. Developers must still consider narrow views first.
+This behavior does not change scroll on narrow screens or mobile devices.
+1. Consider also whether to omit footer or move footer into a different container for a more perfect full-screen fit.

+### Why is hero excluded from height calculation?

+1. The hero is full width and never side by side with another container.
+It needn't be scrolled individually and what's more doing so would be quite an odd behavior.
+1. Including it will not harm the experience, but it isn't recommended when using height constraints.
+1. Users will have to scroll past hero to get to the content containers.
+If you do include it, ensure it isn't too tall.
+1. Remember, the hero is always optional.

 ## Accessibility Concerns